Awards, Grants, Stipends and Scholarships

 - Group: work conducted as a whole by an advisory board, jury, committee or task force

 Nominations accepted through Dec.
 1 of each year.
 The recognition includes a one year membership to YALSA and a commemorative certificate for each category's winner(s).
-To nominate yourself, a group or an individual, please use this downloadable form.
+To nominate yourself, a group or an individual, please use this online form.

 This award honors the best writing in YALSA’s blogs and journals.
 Prizes will be given for a winning article in each of the journals and blogs.
 As of 2011 they are: Young Adult Library Services, the Journal of Research on Libraries and Young Adults, the YALSAblog, and The Hub: YALSA’s YA Literature Blog.